simonvic/dotfiles/README.md

-# dotfiles
 # Configs for simonvic personal style

-## Overview with useless but cool stuff
+## Overview with cool and useless stuff
 ![Overview with useless but cool stuff](https://github.com/simonvic/dotfiles/blob/master/Preview/Rice.png)

 ## Firefox and GEdit